Pupil & Sports Premium

 The funding has been allocated to the following:

-- Proportion of funding for Learning Support Assistants working directly with disadvantaged learners in classrooms
+2. A proportion of funding for Learning Support Assistants working directly with disadvantaged learners in the classroom.

-- Proportion of funding for Child and Family Support Worker who provides support and training for parents alongside support and guidance for disadvantaged learners
+3. A proportion of funding for Child and Family Support Worker (CSFW) who provides training and support for parents and children.

-- Proportion of funding for Emotional Literacy Support
+4. A proportion of funding for Emotional Literacy Support (ELSA), Well-being interventions.

 As a legacy of the Olympic Games, the government has made available additional funding for 3 academic years from September 2013 until July 2016.
 The aim of this is to increase participation in sports.